BookLocal/BookLocal-contracts-v2.0/README.md

 Constructs with a list of owners and an address that points to the owners current multisig wallet.
 The hotel can then add a list of administrator accounts that can perform daily hotel functions (i.e. checkout a guest).
 The Hotel acts as a RoomType and Reservation factory and records the deployed addresses.

 ### RoomType.sol
 Simple storage contract that can group similar rooms into a single unit.
 The exact information that it includes can change.
 The RoomType keeps track of it's own availability and daily status.
-For example, each day you can easily see:
+For example, from the hotel interface you can easily view:
-- arrivals by roomType
+- daily arrivals by roomType
-- checkOuts by roomType
+- daily checkOuts by roomType
-- occupied by roomType
+- daily occupied by roomType
+- total availability

 ### Reservation.sol
 Simple escrow account between BookLocal, the hotel, and the guest.
 Commission details subjects to change.
 Only the hotel can change the final price.
 Any party in the contract can cancel or checkout of the room.
 For now, disputes should be settled in person between the hotel and guest with a price adjustement before checkout.